-Marking Period Recommended Instructional Days 1 Unit 1: The Founders Basic Ideas about Government 35 - 45 tory: America ary Strand: ary Concept: a in the World 6.1 Core Ideas: Performanc e Expectation: Core Ideas: Political and civil institutions impact all aspects of people's lives.
+Marking Period Unit 2 Recommended Instructional Days 1-2 A More Perfect Union: The Creation of the Constitution 35 - 45 tory: America ary Strand: ary Concept: a in the World 6.1 Core Ideas: Performanc e Expectation: Core Ideas: Political and civil institutions impact all aspects of people's lives.
 6.1.8.Civics evaluate the leadership a administration e Expectation: PI.3.a: Cite evidence to extent to which the nd decisions of early ons of the national met the goals Recommended Activities, Investigations, Governments have different structures which impact development (expansion) and civic participation. established i 6.1.8.Civics effectivenes principles of In the Constitution.
-PI.3.b: Evaluate the s of the fundamental f the Constitution t of the governed, rule Interdisciplinary Connections, and/or Student Experiences to Explore NJSLS-SS within Unit Members of society have the obligation to become informed of the facts regarding public issues and to engage in honest, mutually respectful discourse to advance public policy solutions.
-The United States system of government is designed to of law, feder government checks and I rights) in est government and change 6.1.8.Civics powers and ralism, limited , separation of powers, calances, and individual tablishing a federal that allows for growth government is designed to realize the ideals of liberty, itical parties, interest the media in a variety democracy, limited government, equality under the law and of opportunity, justice, and property rights.
+PI.3.b: Evaluate the s of the fundamental f the Constitution t of the governed, rule Interdisciplinary Connections, and/or Student Experiences to Explore NJSLS-SS within Unit Experiences to Explo Members of society have the obligation to become informed of the facts regarding public issues and to engage in honest, mutually respectful discourse to advance public policy solutions.
+The United States system of government is designed to realize the ideals of liberty, of law, feder government checks and l rights) in est government and change 6.1.8.Civics powers and citizens, pol ralism, limited , separation of powers, collances, and individual tablishing a federal that allows for growth over time.
+PI.3.c: Distinguish the responsibilities of itical parties, interest democracy, limited government, equality under the law and of opportunity, justice, and property rights.